AdriBesson/joint_sparse_algorithms/README.md

 <sup>3</sup>Department of Radiology, University Hospital Center (CHUV), Switzerland

+Code used to reproduce the results presented in this [paper], submitted to the IEEE Signal Processing Letters

 ## Abstract
 We study the performance of joint-sparse algorithms when part of the unknown signal support is known.